Winnipeg Fringe Theatre Festival: Overview

 Chuck McEwen, former director of the Toronto Fringe Festival, is the current executive producer and has been in charge since 2008.

-Winnipeg Fringe is modelled on the Edmonton Fringe Festival, providing several venues for performing companies; however, some companies arrange their venues, which is more akin to the Edinburgh Fringe Festival.
-Nonetheless, all venues have paid technicians and volunteer ticket sellers and ushers.
+Winnipeg Fringe is modelled on the Edmonton Fringe Festival, with the festival providing several venues for performing companies.
+Some companies arrange their own venues, a practice more similar to the Edinburgh Fringe.
+All venues have paid technicians and volunteer ticket sellers and ushers.